Due Diligence Checking

 *May differ depending on the role offered and level of Disclosure requested.

 Please note that these samples/procedures may not be compatible with some policies or documents that clients already have.
-Consequently we suggest that you have any changes to existing documents incorporating these wordings checked by a qualified lawyer specialising in employment law.
+Consequently, we suggest that you have any changes to existing documents incorporating these wordings checked by a qualified lawyer specialising in employment law.